Why Teething Causes A Cough

-Another common teething symptom is excessive saliva, which may result in dribbling and sore skin around the mouth.
-When the saliva goes the other way — down the baby's throat — it can trigger a teething cough.
+That extra saliva can lead to drooling and sore skin near the mouth.
+However, when the saliva goes down the baby's throat instead — it can result in a teething cough.

 - Runny nose

 A runny nose, sneezing, and swollen glands can cause a cough.
 But if they have clear sinuses and you have a laundry basket full of extra burp cloths from their excess drooling and chewing — it probably means your baby is teething.

 When To Take Your Baby To A Pediatrician